How to compare BT, Sky and Virgin TV

 - Availability: varies across the UK

-- Broadband: BT require it and all three offer different services and
+- Broadband: BT require it; all three offer different services

 - Channel choice: every company holds different rights